AquaQuokka/pyrew/docs/README.md

 ## Pyrew Threading Documentation

 Pyrew has a built-in module for using threads, called `spool`.
-It is built upon the `threading` module, and is class-based.
+It is built upon the `threading` and `multiprocessing` modules, and is class-based.

 ### Sequential Threading

 Sequential threading is the usage of threading in order.
+Sequential thread are subclassed from `threading.Thread`.

 #### Using `pyrew.spool.start`